Chronic Obstructive Pulmonary Disease (COPD) Specialist Q&A

 Chronic Obstructive Pulmonary Disease, or COPD, is a permanent and serious lung disease.
-At Piniella Asthma + Allergy, our respiratory specialists can diagnose and treat COPD and help you improve your quality of life.
-Call us for more information or schedule an appointment online!
+At Piniella Asthma + Allergy, our board-certified allergist Dr. Carlos Piniella, MD can diagnose and treat COPD and help you improve your quality of life.
+Contact us for more information or schedule an appointment online!
 We have convenient locations to serve you in Coral Gables FL and Palmetto Bay FL.

 Chronic Obstructive Pulmonary Disease (COPD) is a name for a group of long-term lung diseases.
 The main types of COPD are chronic bronchitis and emphysema.
 Both of these conditions are caused by long-term exposure to irritants, primarily from smoking tobacco, but sometimes also from second-hand smoke, air pollution, or fumes from chemicals.
 There are also some genetic conditions that make people more likely to develop these diseases.

 When someone has chronic bronchitis, the lining of their lungs and airways are permanently inflamed and swollen.
 They develop large amounts of mucus, which they will cough up.
 It will be difficult to breathe.

 Emphysema is damage to the walls of the air sacs, which makes them unable to fully deflate.
 This means air is trapped in the lungs and people can’t exhale completely.
 This also means that the exchange of oxygen and carbon dioxide in their blood is not functioning properly.